by Hannah Steenbock

 Dorelle decided to stop lying.
 “I don’t.
 But don’t tell anyone.”

 “Oh.”
 Her new friend’s eyes went wide.
-“But you’re better than most of the trainees.
+“But you’re better than most of us recruits.
 I didn’t even sense Zomel coming.”

 “I was keeping my mind open,” Dorelle admitted.
 “I just love sensing them.
 And I didn’t think they would mind.”